oat-sa/extension-tao-lti/README.md

 #### Configuration option `verify_cookie`

-*Description:* whether to check if the 'session' request parameter matches the internal PHP session ID before launching an LTI tool
+*Description:* This option determine whether to check if the 'session' request parameter matches the internal PHP session ID before launching an LTI tool

 *Possible values:*
 * `true`: enable the session check.
 2 more HTTP redirects are needed